AlanChen4/Summer-2024-SWE-Internships/README.md

 ⚒ More companies are added and monitored every day, so feel to open a pull request with any suggestions.

-⭐ If you like this project and want to see it continued, I'd really appreciate a star - thanks sm!

 ⚠ Disclaimer: The **Opened At** date is the date that the automated job monitor discovered the job posting and may be off depending on when the company was added to the watch list.

 ♥ Job monitor currently paused for a few days while backend upgrades are being made, will be back with new grad repo and more!
 Thanks for all of the support.